Charlotte Burgis DeForest: Education

 Charlotte DeForest attended Smith College and obtained her bachelor's degree in 1901.
 While at Smith, DeForest was a member of the Missionary and Alpha societies as well as an editor of the Smith College Monthly.
-DeForest's sister, Lydia, two years her senior, also attended Smith at the same time.
-After graduating, Lydia went on to marry a missionary and live in China.
+DeForest's sister, Sarah Lydia, two years her senior, also attended Smith at the same time.
+After graduating, Sarah Lydia went on to marry a missionary and live in China.

 World War II

 DeForest returned to the United States in 1940 after resigning her position as President of Kobe College.
-DeForest worked in the American Board Library and volunteered at the Boston Immigration Station from 1941-1943.
+DeForest worked in the American Board Library and volunteered at the Boston Immigration Station from 1941 to 1943.

 Pomona College

 In 1943, DeForest taught a nine-month course on Japanese at Pomona College in Claremont, California.

 Manzanar War Relocation Center

 In 1944, DeForest was hired as a junior counselor at the Manzanar War Relocation Center.
 Due to her past experiences and her fluency in the Japanese language, War Relations Authority (WRA) officials saw DeForest as a valuable asset to Manzanar.
 DeForest's mastery of Japanese was especially useful in figuring out what property, legal documents, and other relevant holdings the internees had as resettlement began increasing in speed.
 While at Manzanar, DeForest wrote a set of journal entries about both the day-to-day operations of the camp as well as large events that occurred during her stay, including the lifting of the ban that created military areas for the internment of Japanese and Japanese-Americans, the dropping of the atomic bomb, and the surrender of Japan.

 Along with being a junior counselor, DeForest also worked as a translator during military trials in 1945.
 Military trials were held to determine whether or not an internee was disloyal to the United States.
 Anyone who was found to be disloyal was moved to another internment camp at Tule Lake.